 For the procurement of complex contracts, where there is an initial selection stage before invitation to tender documents are issued, what are typical grounds for the selection of bidders?
 If there are differences in methodology between different regulated sectors (for example between how a utility might undertake a regulated procurement procedure and how a government department might do so), please summarise those differences.

-In complex US federal procurement, the selection of bidders in various sectors involves a comprehensive assessment that considers several key criteria:
+In complex US federal procurement, the selection of bidders in various sectors involves a comprehensive assessment that considers several key criteria such as:

-- Technical Competence and Expertise: Evaluation based on technical qualifications, experience, expertise, and the capacity to fulfill the contract requirements.
+- Technical Competence and Expertise: Including technical qualifications, experience, expertise, and the capacity to fulfill the contract requirements and meet delivery timelines.
 This assessment often involves specialized skills relevant to the specific sector, such as technological proficiency in IT procurements or engineering capabilities for construction projects.

 - Financial Viability and Stability: Examination of the bidder’s financial health, including solvency, liquidity, creditworthiness, and the ability to manage the financial aspects of the contract.